ankelesh/kbs-gamedesign-and-stuff/kbs/Gamedesign/Tactical/Combat system/Phase_3_Advanced_Mechanics.md

 │  └─ New unit spawns (demon breakout, summon)
 └─ Already-acted flags persist through resorts

-Optimization:
+Implementation:
-├─ Mark units as "acted" rather than removing from queue ├─ Clear "acted" flags when all units have acted
+├─ Mark units as "acted" to make rebuilds
+├─ Clear "acted" flags when all units have acted
 └─ Rebuild queue for new turn cycle
 ```